What is Extended Detection and Response (XDR)?

 Why is XDR Important?

 As active incident responders, over the last five years we have started to see a significant increase in the number of advanced attacks, leading to ransomware, as well as against organisations that have requested our assistance following an incident.
 With the vast majority of these attacks a well-tuned, XDR platform would have mitigated most of the damage and even in some instances prevented the attack from even happening.
-Of course, one solution should not be considered a silver-bullet, and each organisations environment is different but XDR can be a highly cost-effective, preventative measure for SMBs and SMEs.
+Of course, one solution should not be considered a silver-bullet, and each organisations environment is different but XDR can be a highly cost-effective, protective measure for SMBs and SMEs.

 The criminal groups orchestrating these attacks are organised and operate as businesses.
 With networks that utilise the Ransomware-as-a-Service model the original malware author receives a percentage of every successful ransom the affiliate receives.
 These networks are established to disable business operations and extract money from them.
 Over the past few years ransoms have increased from a few thousand dollars to hundreds of thousands dollars.